PerfectlySoft/Perfect-ZooKeeper/README.md

 - type: NodeType, i.e., .PERSISTENT, .EPHEMERAL, .SEQUENTIAL, or .LEADERSHIP, which means ephemeral + sequential.
 Default type is .PERSISTENT
 - acl: ACLTemplate, basic ACL template to apply in this incoming node, i.e., .OPEN, .READ or .CREATOR.
 Default is .OPEN, which means nothing to restrict

-⚠️ Note ⚠️ The return value will be a string formed serial number only if the node type is .SEQUENTIAL or .LEADERSHIP, otherwise it should be empty and ignored.
+⚠️ Note ⚠️ The return value will be the newly created pat, i.e., the same one as input if type is .PERSISTENT or .EPHEMERAL, and will be appended with a serial number only if the node type is .SEQUENTIAL or .LEADERSHIP.

 #### Make a Persistent Node